CZ-NIC/knot/doc/configuration.rst

   for any keys that are present in keydir, but missing in zone file.
 * Removing expired signatures, invalid signatures, signatures expiring in a short time, and signatures with unknown key.
-* Creating any missing signatures. ``DNSKEY`` records are signed by both ZSK and KSK keys, other records are signed only by ZSK keys.
+* Creating missing signatures.
+Unless the Single-Type Signing Scheme is used, ``DNSKEY`` records in a zone apex are signed by KSK keys and all other records are signed by ZSK keys.
 * SOA record is updated and resigned if any changes were performed.

 The zone signing is performed when the zone is loaded into server, on